JacekDuszenko/docs/docs/guides/syntax.md

     - `if` field specifies the condition that should be satisfied for the `then` field to run.
 The `if` field can be a reference to a rule by its name or an inline rule.
     - `then` field defines the [Reviewpad action](/guides/built-ins#actions) or the list of [Reviewpad actions](/guides/built-ins#actions) to run when `if` evaluates to true.
     - `else` field defines the [Reviewpad action](/guides/built-ins#actions) or the list of [Reviewpad actions](/guides/built-ins#actions) to run when `if` evaluates to false.
 This field is optional.
+    - `forEach` field initiates a loop over either a group or a dictionary, as defined in the `in` field.
+      - `key` field specifies the Aladino identifer that can used within the nested [Reviewpad actions](/guides/built-ins#actions) to access the key of the current key/value pair.
+This field should be specified only when iterating over a dictionary.
+      - `value` field specifies the Aladino identifer that can used withing the nested [Reviewpad actions](/guides/built-ins#actions) to access to value of the current element.
+      - `in` field specifies the reference to the group or dictionary over which iteration occurs.
+      - `do` field defines the [Reviewpad action](/guides/built-ins#actions) or the list of [Reviewpad actions](/guides/built-ins#actions) to be executed for each element of the group or dictionary.

 <!-- define ancho as workflow-run -->
 ### `run` {#workflow-run}

 The `run` field can be a single action or a list of actions.
 An action is an [Aladino](/guides/aladino/specification) expression to be executed.

-We can also use the `if ... then ... else` conditional actions to specify a list of actions to run depending on the evaluation of the `if` field.
+We can also use the:
+  - the `if ... then ... else` conditional actions to specify a list of actions to run depending on the evaluation of the `if` field.
+  - the `forEach ... key ... value ... in ... do` loop structure to iterate over a list of elements withing a group or dictionary, defining a list of actions to perform on each individual element.

 #### Single action